Tesla Battery 101: Unplugging the Mysteries πŸ”Œ

 Degradation of Tesla 100kWh Battery Over Time

-Although Tesla batteries are built to last, their longevity is ultimately in your control.
-Consider this a marathon, not a sprint.
-Are you frequently charging your battery to 100%?
-You might want to think that over.
-Research suggests that maintaining your battery between 20% and 80% can markedly extend its lifespan.
-But what does this mean for your range?
-Let's discuss that here.
+While Tesla batteries are designed to last, it's in your hands to ensure their longevity.
+Think of it as a marathon, not a sprint.
+Charging your battery to 100% daily?
+You might want to reconsider.
+Studies suggest that keeping your battery between 20% and 80% can significantly enhance its lifespan.
+But how does this affect your range?
+Let's dive into that here.

 Temperature also plays a role.
-Extreme heat or cold can stress your battery, so dark in moderate climates when possible.
+Extreme heat or cold can stress your battery, so try to park in moderate climates when possible.
 And remember, slow and steady wins the race.
 Fast charging may be convenient, but it's not the best for your battery's health.
 Want to master the art of battery charging?
 Check out our guide here.

-Having discussed the maintenance of your Tesla battery, it's time for a step-by-step guide on how to charge your Tesla battery efficiently to ensure maximum lifespan.
+Now that we've discussed ways to maintain your Tesla battery, let's dive into a practical step-by-step guide on how to properly charge your Tesla battery for maximum lifespan.

 Maximizing Your Tesla Battery Lifespan: A Charging Guide